test-IO/cirro-guides/src/pages/docs/zapier/triggers.md

 ## Test IO Triggers

-Test IO Zapier App implements the following triggers:
+The Test IO Zapier app offers the following triggers to automate your workflows:

-- Bug Report Forwarded to Customer
+- **Bug Report Forwarded to Customer** - Triggered when a new bug report is approved by a manager in Test IO.
-- Bug Report Export Requested
+- **Bug Report Export Requested** - Triggered when a bug is accepted and exported from Test IO.
-- Exploratory Test Started
+- **Exploratory Test Started** - Triggered when an exploratory test cycle starts in Test IO.
-- Exploratory Test Ended
+- **Exploratory Test Ended** - Triggered when an exploratory test cycle ends in Test IO.
-- Bug Fix Confirmation Status Changed
+- **Bug Fix Confirmation Status Changed** - Triggered when the status of a bug fix confirmation is updated in Test IO (possible statuses: failed, passed, cancelled, blocked, expired).
-- Comment Added to Bug Report
+- **Comment Added to Bug Report** - Triggered when a new comment is added to a bug report in Test IO.

-The data provided in a **payload** of each trigger described below is available for using in other Zaps.
+Each trigger provides a **payload of data** that can be used in your subsequent Zap steps.
+Below are examples of the payloads for each trigger.

 ## Bug Report Forwarded to Customer